Security

 Other SPF records and email servers specified just after the "+" Prefix (not present in this particular record) and the "Include" Type will be classified as email servers that are approved to send emails from my domain.

 By analysing this part of my SPF record, you can see that it references another DNS record (spfcf1.RyderCragie.com).
-The contents of that record are publically available to view via any TXT lookup tool:
+The contents of that record are publicly available to view via any TXT lookup tool:

 -all